eschizoid/secon-2023/README.md

 After importing the notebook into the JupyterServer, you can proceed to deeploy the model like the image below shows:

+---
+**NOTE**

-**It's important to mention that this step might take a couple of minutes to complete.**
+It's important to mention that this step might take a couple of minutes to complete.

+---

 ![](images/jupyterserver-endpoint-1.png)